johnhippisley/ChineseDeck/README.md

 - Example sentences
 - Images
 - Stroke order animations
-- 5,716 cards of the most common Chinese words and patterns
+- 5,716 of the most common Chinese words and patterns

 ---